Stojanovic94/Cooking-Course/README.md

 # Project Name: Cooking Course

-## What it
+## What it is.

-A web form that allows users to input their details for the cooking course.
+A curated web form designed to allows users to input their details for the cooking course.
 Below is a summary of what was accomplished:

 ### 1. **Web Form Creation**
    - A user-friendly form was developed to collect various details, including name, contact information, and preferred cooking styles or course schedules.